s-sakti/data_indsp_teldialog_svcsr/README.md

 # INDspeech2: INDspeech_TELDIALOG_SVCSR

 This is the first Indonesian speech dataset for small vocabulary continuous speech recognition (SVCSR).
-The data was developed by TELKOMRisTI (R&D Division, PT Telekomunikasi Indonesia) under the Asia-Pacific Telecommunity (APT) project in 2004.
+The data was developed by TELKOMRisTI (R&D Division, PT Telekomunikasi Indonesia) in collaboration with [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/) under the Asia-Pacific Telecommunity (APT) project in 2004 [[Sakti et al., 2004](https://www.isca-speech.org/archive_v0/interspeech_2004/i04_1037.html)].
 Although it was originally developed for a telecommunication system for hearing and speaking impaired people, it can be used for other applications, i.e., automatic call centers.
 Furthermore, as all speakers utter the same sentences, it can also be used for voice conversion tasks.

 ## Text and Speech Resources